School Science Lessons

 Richmond birdwing butterfly vine, (Pararistolochia praevenosa), large woody climber, dense brown hairs, tropical Australia, Apocynaceae

-Pellitory-of-the-wall, (Parietaria judaica), spreading pellitory, sticky-weed, asthma weed. because of allergenic pollen, up to 80 cm, ovate leaves, inconspicuous greenish flowers, grows on walls and rocky places herbal medicine, acne, freckles, temporary, relief from discomfort of haemorrhoids, noxious weed in Australia, Europe, Urticaceae
+Pellitory-of-the-wall, (Parietaria judaica), spreading pellitory, sticky-weed, asthma weed. because of allergenic pollen, up to 80 cm, ovate leaves, inconspicuous green flowers, grows on walls and rocky places herbal medicine, acne, freckles, temporary, relief from discomfort of haemorrhoids, noxious weed in Australia, Europe, Urticaceae

 Eastern pellitory-of-the-wall, (Parietaria officinalis), upright pellitory, lichwort, allergenic pollen, herbal medicine, Urticaceae